How do we cultivate thankfulness, gratitude, and appreciation?

 We want to cultivate our dreams, but we don’t need our aspirations to breed discontentment, strife, or paralyzation.
 We want our heartfelt desires to inspire and motivate us forward.

-We need to allow ourselves time to incubate dreams in our hearts.
-We can journal, take a walk, spend a morning alone at home, or plan a getaway weekend to brainstorm and flesh out our dream on paper.
+We need to allow ourselves time to incubate dreams in our heart.
+We can journal, take a walk, spend a morning alone at home, or plan a getaway weekend to brainstorm and “flesh out” our dream on paper.
 Thankfulness in the midst of the journey will keep us inspired until our desire is fulfilled.

 How do our dreams inspire us yet not hinder us?
-Some dreams will come to fruition and fulfill the desires of our hearts and minds.
+Some dreams will come to fruition and fulfill the desires of our heart and mind.
 With a positive perspective, we can allow these dreams to mold us into a giving person.
-We must refuse to let unfulfilled or broken dreams break you.
-Instead, allow them to be fertilizer for the plans that bear fruit.
+We must refuse to let unfulfilled or broken dreams break us.
+Instead, we must allow our dreams to be fertilizer for the plans that will bear fruit.